Carithers History, Family Crest & Coats of Arms

 The surname Carithers was first found in Dumfriesshire (Gaelic: Siorrachd Dhùn Phris), a Southern area, bordering on England that today forms part of the Dumfries and Galloway Council Area, where by the 12th century the family had become hereditary Stewards of the Annandale district of the border allied to the Bruces and the Stewarts.
 One of the first records of the name was Simon Carruthers who swore an oath of allegiance to Edward I in 1296.
 A few years later, John de Carutherys received a charter of the lands of Musfald and Appliltrewayt in 1320.

-Important Dates for the Carithers family
+Early History of the Carithers family

 This web page shows only a small excerpt of our Carithers research.
 Another 87 words (6 lines of text) covering the years 1344, 1429, and 1702 are included under the topic Early Carithers History in all our PDF Extended History products and printed products wherever possible.